TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: TrinityDNA: Sequence, Structure, and Strategy for DNA Modeling

 \subsection{Gated Reverse Complement}

 To leverage the reverse complementarity inherent in DNA sequences, we introduce a novel Gated Reverse Complement (GRC) mechanism.
 This mechanism employs a shared Transformer module to process both the forward and reverse complement sequences in parallel.
 The reverse complement of a DNA sequence \( S = (s_1, s_2, \dots, s_N) \) is defined as \( S^R = (s_N^C, s_{N-1}^C, \dots, s_1^C) \), where \( s_i^C \) denotes the complementary base of \( s_i \) (with base-pairing rules \( A \leftrightarrow T \), \( C \leftrightarrow G \)).
 The GRC mechanism works by feeding both the forward and reverse complement sequences into a shared SMWA-equipped Transformer network \( f_\theta \), where the outputs are gated using a linear gating mechanism to combine the two representations effectively.
-The gating at the final layer is given by:
+The final layer is:

-where \( W_G \) are learned weights, \( \sigma \) represents the sigmoid or identity function, and the Flip operator means to reverse the sequence as the original order.
-This allows the model to simultaneously learn the representations of both forward and reverse sequences, capitalizing on the symmetry of DNA, which is crucial for many biological processes.
+where \( W_G \) are learned weights, \( \sigma \) represents the identity function, and the Flip operator means to reverse the sequence in the original order.
+This allows the model to learn the representations of both sides simultaneously.